tulip-control/tulip-control/README.rst

   make html

-Note that a Windows build file, make.bat, was auto-generated at the time of first initialising the docs configuration files (ca. 2011 May
-8) but is not actively maintained.
-It is included for convenience; please consider ``doc/Makefile`` to be the ground truth.
 A built copy for the most recent release of TuLiP is available online at

   http://tulip-control.sourceforge.net/doc/